reevoo/reevoo.github.io/_posts/2014-07-25-about-reevoo.markdown

 I was impressed by how willing people are to share their honest opinions about the products they buy, because the number of reviews is quite impressive.
 I believe that this is happening because people actually realise (consciously or subconsciously) Barry’s point: how much of a burden is to have too much choice.
 Therefore they want to help and to be helped.

+Reevoo built a bridge between these users seeking for mutual support and enhanced the experience of each one of us.

 Barry Schwartz Ted Talk: [The paradox of choice][Barry].